masterkswan/cicd-101-workshop/tutorial/cicd_101_guide.md

 ### Add Project to CircleCI

-In order for the CircleCI platform to integrate with projects it must have access to your codebase.
-In this section demonstrate how to give CircleCI access to a project on Github via the CircleCi dashboard.
+In order for the CircleCI platform to integrate with projects it must have access to the codebase.
+This section demonstrates how to give CircleCI access to a project on Github via the CircleCi dashboard.

 - Login to the [dashboard](http://circleci.com/vcs-authorize/)
 - Click the **Add Project** icon on the left menu